PaulKleinschmidt/finvoice_challenge/README.md

 - end_date (date): the date at which the invoice was closed (i.e status changed to "closed")
 - created_at (datetime): timestamp for when the record was created
 - updated_at (datetime): timestamp for when the record was last updated

+### Features

+- ✅ Users can create clients and invoices
+- ✅ Users can make valid status updates to invoices
+- ✅ Users are not allowed to make invalid status updates
+- ✅ Fees are created when an invoice status changes to "purchased"
+- ✅ Fees are updated to have an end date when their associated invoice status is changed to "closed"